 We have to applaud Prof. Flew for having the courage to consider and then accept the evidence.

-“Proof” though is measured and determined according to the type of claim.
+‘Proof’ though is measured, evaluated, and determined according to the type of claim.
 The type of proof needed to substantiate a claim involving chemistry is different to the type of proof needed to substantiate a claim made about history.
 Proof in physiology is different to the type of proof needed for psychology.
 Proof in philosophy is different to the proof required for philology.
 Proof required for biology is different to the type of proof required for theology.
 To demand that “hard” science (physics, biology, chemistry, astronomy) proof tests be the only acceptable means for testing a “soft” science (psychology, history, philosophy, literature) claim is unreasonable.
 Thus, imposing natural proof tests on supernatural claims is an unreasonable measure and totally inadequate.
-But where supernatural claims are made which have natural implications, such as “an invisible God created all that we see” (Romans 1:20) “proof” takes on the garb of “supporting evidence” when looking at the natural evidence to support this supernatural claim.
+But where supernatural claims are made which have natural implications, such as “an invisible God created all that we see” (Romans 1:20) ‘proof’ takes on the garb of supporting or cumulative evidence when looking at the natural evidence to support this supernatural claim.

-The following is reasonable evidence for accepting that there is indeed a Personal Omnipotent God as described in the Christian Bible-
+The following is a summary of the reasonable evidence for accepting that there is indeed a Personal Omnipotent God as described in the Christian Bible-

 Everything has a cause...

 It is illogical to suggest that something had no cause.
 This is where the theory of evolution becomes inadequate.
 It can not explain how anything began, let alone life.
 When we consider the evidence (that there are things which exist) it logically demands that either something or someone caused it.
-We can then rule out “something” as the solution since we would be returning to the original problem (what made the something?).
-This demands that there must be someone who has always existed (eternal) and is in themselves therefore uncreated.
-We don’t have to understand this in order for it to be so.
+We can then rule out ‘something’ as the solution since we would be returning to the original problem — what made the something?
+This demands that the First Cause must be an uncreated First Cause.
+That is, the First Cause has always existed (eternal).
+We don’t have to understand how this is possible, but it is reasonable to apprehend that it must be so.